Configuration File

 Replica settings

-Litestream supports six types of replicas:
+Litestream supports seven types of replicas:

 • "abs" replicates a database to an Azure Blob Storage container.